TELHYD-LOG/3SAA/README.md

 - Run_3SAA.m  — Main function to estimate Kd values.
 - IOCCG_dataset.xlsx — Example data to test the code.
+- LUT       — Directory with all the look up tables.
+- Function  — Directory with all the sub function.
 ---

 ## 📖 References